-We are Florida and nationwide Defense Base Act (DBA) Lawyers who represent contractors nationwide.
+We are Florida and nationwide Defense Base Act (DBA) Lawyers who represent injured contractors across the United States.
 Van Riper & Nies relies on personal attention, hard work, and dedication to bring justice to private military contractors.
-Our Defense Base Act lawyer, Tim Nies, a former U.S. Army Airborne Ranger with the elite 75th Ranger Regiment, is uniquely qualified and experienced in representing injured civilian contractors under the Defense Base Act at the Department of Labor and the Office of Administrative Law Judges.
+Our Defense Base Act lawyer, Tim Nies, a former U.S. Army Airborne Ranger with the U.S. Army’s 75th Ranger Regiment, is uniquely qualified and experienced in representing injured civilian contractors under the Defense Base Act at the Department of Labor and the Office of Administrative Law Judges.

 A Veteran DBA Lawyer